track02/Descent_MLD61/README.md

 # Mini LD 61

-Originally started for a Mini Ludum Dare 60, will submit for MLD61 instead.
+Gameplay / Controls:

+- Descend downwards, repelling enemies as you go.

+- Aim of the game is to reach the greatest depth possible.

-- Move the player using the mouse
+- Move using the mouse, the ship will automatically move towards your cursor.

-- Move in circles to spin the chain around
+- Attack enemies by swinging the ball & chain
-- Sharp stops can flick the chain forward
+     - Using circular mouse motions will cause the chain to spin

-- Chain can be shortened / lengthened using Up/Down keys

-- Defeat enemys by hitting them with the ball or hitting them into walls
+- Only direct hits with the ball will damage enemies or hitting them into walls
-- Survive as long as possible - depth travelled is final score
+     - Need to hit them with some force

+- The ship can withstand four hits, remaining hits are denoted by the colour of the ship & chain (Blue -> Green -> Yellow -> Red -> Game Over)

+- You can also shorten / lengthen the chain using the arrow keys
+     - Experimental feature, things can get strange if you do this too fast

+- Enemies can take three hits and will change colour in a similar fashion